 – Architecture in nature (how architecture and nature have been combined)

-The photo contest is made possible by a grant from the Indiana Arts Commission and the National Endowment for the Arts, a federal agency.
+The photo contest is made possible in part by The Madison Area Arts Alliance, the Indiana Arts Commission and the National Endowment for the Arts, a federal agency.

 Congratulations to our 2021 Grand Prize Winners!